The COVID-19 vaccine is safe and effective. It gives you the best protection against coronavirus.

 Age 18+: If you are aged 18 or over and have not yet been vaccinated against COVID-19, you can contact the NHS to arrange a jab.
 The easiest way to arrange a vaccination is through the national booking Anyone unable to book online can call 119 free of charge, anytime between 7am and 11pm seven days a week.
 You can also visit a local local walk-in vaccination centre.

 If a suitable and convenient slot is not available people can also call their GP practice.

 You will need to be registered with a GP surgery in England.
 You can register with a GP if you do not have one.

-- Further information on what to expect from the vaccine
+- Download a guide on what to expect after having your COVID-19 vaccine

 Both the Pfizer/BioNTech and Oxford/AstraZeneca COVID-19 vaccines are now available.
 Both vaccines have been shown to be safe and offer high levels of protection and have been given regulatory approval by the independent Medicines and Healthcare products Regulatory Agency (MHRA).

 Any coronavirus vaccine that is approved must go through all the clinical trials and safety checks all other licensed medicines go through.
 The MHRA follows international standards of safety.